 Article XII.
 Role of the Designated State Entity

 Designation of State Entity.
-The SPIL shall designate a State entity selected by the Council of Nevada (referred to in this title as the “Designated State Entity”) as the agency that, on behalf of the State, shall receive, account for, and disburse funds received by the State under this chapter based on the plan; provide administrative support services for a program under part B; keep such records and afford such access to records as the Administrator finds to be necessary with respect to the programs; submit additional information or provide assurances as the Administrator may require with respect to the programs; and retain not more than 5 percent of the funds received by the State for any fiscal year under part B, for the performance of the services outlined in paragraphs (2) through (4), section 704, paragraph (5) (C).
+The SPIL shall designate a State entity selected by the Nevada Statewide Independent Living Council (referred to in this title as the “Designated State Entity” or “DSE”) as the agency that, on behalf of the State, shall receive, account for, and disburse funds received by the State under this chapter based on the plan; provide administrative support services for any program under part B; keep such records and afford such access to records as the Administrator finds to be necessary with respect to the programs; submit additional information or provide assurances as the Administrator may require with respect to the programs; and retain not more than 5 percent of the funds received by the State for any fiscal year under part B, for the performance of the services outlined in paragraphs (2) through (4), section 704, paragraph (5) (C).

 On behalf of the Council, the Designated State Entity shall coordinate activities to assure that the minutes and agenda are distributed to the Council, and present a full report of the transactions and affairs on behalf of the Council for the preceding year, if applicable.